 HistoryWrite a Book in a Day was the brain-child of Chris Oakeley, Murray Barton, Frank Mackie and Lara Mackie of the Katharine Susannah Prichard Writers' Centre (KSP), the oldest writers' centre of its kind in Australia.
-The Centre facilitates writers' readings, workshops, writers in residence and other services, all designed to encourage writers at all levels of the craft in Western Australia.
+The Centre encourages and facilitates writers' readings, workshops, writers in residence and other services, all designed to help and encourage writers at all levels of the craft in Western Australian.

-raised by Write a Book in a Day teams go toward childhood cancer research to improve treatments and find a cure.
+Funds raised by Write a Book in a Day teams go toward childhood cancer research to improve treatments and find a cure.

 Learn about the research projects.